England head to Brazil relying on youngsters and luck

 They also know they must deliver in what will be the last finals tournament many of them will play in.

-England skipper Gerrard has had a stunning season playing in a deeper midfield role during Liverpool's march towards a possible Premier League title while Rooney has scored regularly despite the upheavals at Manchester United.
+England skipper Gerrard has had a stunning season playing in a deeper midfield role during Liverpool's run to second place in the Premier League while Rooney has scored regularly despite the upheavals at Manchester United.

 CHARLTON RECORD